-If your child does not take a bus to school and you will be dropping off and/or picking up in the bus line we ask that you always use the NLG bus number card.
-The number card needs to be visible in the driver side window or on the dash board when driving through the bus line.
-Please let us know if you need a bus line number card or need more bus number cards for multiple drivers who will be picking up and/or dropping off your child.
+If your child does not take a bus to school and you will be dropping off and/or picking up in the bus line, we ask that you always use the NLG bus name card.
+The name card needs to be visible in the driver side window or on the dash board when driving through the bus line.
+Please let us know if you need a bus line name card or need more bus name cards for multiple drivers who will be picking up and/or dropping off your child.
 For someone who is not on your child's approved drop off and/or pick up list, we ask that you send in written consent in their home log.